decentraland/ephemeralkey/README.md

 # Decentraland - Ephemeralkey

-Lib usage for creating an ephemeral key to be used by Decentraland's apps
+A lib for creating an ephemeral key to be used by Decentraland's apps

-# Table of content
+# Table of contents

 - [Exposed API](#api)
   - [generateEphemeralKeys](#generate)